cejotape/Winner_Team/src/README.md

 - Created a folder named `repo`, with the README and the link to our github repository.
 - Ordered all the files as Moises says, just missing the solution folder because we're not sure it's going to compile.
 - Just missing conclusions, next commit we will put them.

+### Thirteenth Commit - Conclusions section done
+- Moved `README` to `src folder`
+- Commented the main conclusions about the project

 ----------------------------------------------------------------------------------